LameDev-html/Portfolio/README.md

 This is a Portfolio of myself (LameDev-html).
 This is a work in progess though, so many commits will be happening once I pick up the pace of things.
+(All comments that start with a !!! are stuff that is to be done.
+Once finished, it will be removed and commited on GitHub.)